Get Organized New Year Resolution!

 We returned to the train station the next day and placed the American Tourister in its final locker.
 We put enough coins in the slot guaranteeing it would open in less than 30 minutes.
 The locker area was riddled with people lingering about watching and waiting for some poor soul who didn’t make it back to retrieve his things.
 It was like a game of musical chairs.
 Which locker will buzz next and will I be close enough to pounce on its contents?

 When the allotted storage time expired, our locker buzzed announcing “free stuff” and it popped open.
 Several people were at the ready.
 We watched as a vagrant and a young college student pulled the Tourister out, spilling its contents onto the cold hard floor.
-Shrieks of joy rang out as the homeless man fondled the blow up mattress, and the young girl held my once favorite clothes up to her body with a smile across her face.
+Shrieks of joy rang out as the homeless man fondled the blow-up mattress, and the young girl held my once favorite clothes up to her body with a smile across her face.
 Something that caused us so much grief was the source of incredible happiness for these people.
-There was nothing more freeing in that moment then the realization that I had put the past behind me and was free to live in the present moment unburdened.
+There was nothing more freeing at that moment than the realization that I had put the past behind me and was free to live in the present moment unburdened.
 When I eventually returned to the States, I didn’t miss my once prized possessions.
-I had a multitude of memories which unlike “stuff” can never be replaced.
+I had a multitude of memories that unlike “stuff” can never be replaced.